 @rudeerocket, Instagram

-While dolphin-watching from the comfort of a swell-side beach chair is one of our favorite pastimes, the best way to experience dolphins might be to get out on the water with them.
-Hop aboard the Atlantic Explorer, a 90-minute excursion operated by the Virginia Aquarium & Marine Science Center, for up-close sightings of the charismatic creatures, as well as sea turtles, brown pelicans, bald eagles, and more.
-Tours run throughout the spring, summer, and fall and are staffed by knowledgeable marine educators who focus on research, conservation, and responsible viewing practices.
+While dolphin watching from the comfort of your beach chair is always an option, we think the best way to experience these intelligent marine mammals is to get out on the water with them.
+Hop aboard the Atlantic Explorer, a 90-minute ocean excursion operated by the Virginia Aquarium & Marine Science Center, for up-close sightings of the charismatic creatures — as well as sea turtles, brown pelicans, bald eagles and other wildlife.
+Tours run throughout the spring, summer and fall and are staffed by knowledgeable marine educators focusing on research, conservation and responsible viewing practices.

 SUP with Dolphins